• Skip to primary navigation

 About Upcycle it Now

-Upcycle it Now is a design and manufacturing company that takes materials at their end of life and transform them into a new product that can then reenter the market.
-Their mission is to support companies in creating a second life for used or unwanted textiles by designing and producing beautiful, high quality and functional products while providing local skilled jobs for our community.
+Upcycle it Now is a design and manufacturing company that takes materials at their end of life and transforms them into a new product that can then reenter the market.
+Their mission is to support companies in creating a second life for used or unwanted textiles by designing and producing beautiful, high quality, and functional products while providing local skilled jobs for our community.

 Listen to the full episode or check out Upcycle it Now to see more upcycled products Christina and her team have created.